If you were hoping to see a new Ubuntu phone released sometime soon, we’ve some bad news for you.

 And if you already own an Ubuntu phone and were hoping to see a new update released soon, we’ve some bad news for you too.

-Bad news for everybody, it seems — or is there some silver lining in the grey clouds casting over the project?
+Bad news for everybody, it seems — or is there a glint of silver lining in the grey clouds now gathering over the project?

 ‘Switch To Snaps’

 Canonical say we won’t see new Ubuntu phone models released until a Snap-based version of Ubuntu to use on them is ready, and that transition, though in progress, will take time.